Dun Horse Coat Color Dilution Gene

 Dun Dilution

 The dun dilution affects both black and red pigments, so it’s presence will show up on any base color.
 It is often considered a primitive color because ancestral and wild breeds are predominately or entirely dun.
-This dilution works by concentrating the pigment granules on one side of the hair, causing the other side to be translucent.
+It is thought that this dilution works by concentrating the pigment granules on one side of the hair, causing the other side to be translucent.
 The result is hair that appears diluted.
-Genetically there is quite a bit of variation between coat base colors and how it controls them, but for the sake of simplicity we will categorize them by the base color.
+Genetically there is quite a bit of variation between coat base colors and how it controls them, but for the sake of simplicity we will categorize them by base color.

 Dun Breeds